National Agrarian Party: Merger and splinters

 As historian Francisco Veiga notes, visits to Germany and the Kingdom of Italy made Goga "enthusiastic" and "completed [his] political evolution".
+Goga himself claimed that he had made Benito Mussolini be less supportive of Hungarian irredentism, by reminding him of the "blood kinship" between Romanians and Italians.
 It was at this stage that Goga began openly praising Italian fascism as the paragon of the "new psychology", while using its administrative laws as a template for reforms in Romania.
 According to Mezarescu, this period also saw him taking a stand against Marxism, which he opposed to "Romanianism".
 According to Mezarescu, this had "no logical justification", given that Goga addressed his critique to a "healthy [and] modern" capitalist society, in which Marxist postulates were "virtually unknown".

 The PNA and the LANC both repeatedly tried, but failed, to persuade the Iron Guard into a merger.
 King Carol also proposed that the Guard be co-opted into a government coalition of "national forces", centered on the PP and the PNA.
 This tendency was curbed by Premier Duca, who outlawed the Guard.
 Goga and the PNA reacted with public protests, viewing the measure as unwarranted.
 In part, this was because the PNA leadership sensed that Duca would next target them.
 Reportedly, after Duca's assassination by Guardist Nicadori, Goga sent boots as gifts to all those convicted for the murder.
 PNA deputies publicly called for an end to the anti-Guard wave of arrests, suggesting that it was unjustified.
 By 1934, Goga was exchanging letters with the Guard's leader, Corneliu Zelea Codreanu, who promised him backing for a PNA government.

 Nevertheless, according to writer Al. Gherghel, in August 1933 the PNA still viewed itself as standing against "right- and left-wing extremes", its platform one of "moderate progress".
-Over the following moths, Goga tried to fuse into his party the Lupist and Radical Peasantists, as well as the Agrarian League.
+Over the following moths, Goga tried to fuse into his party the Lupists and Radical Peasantists, as well as the Agrarian League.
 In mid 1935, Goga also approached Vaida's new far-right party, called Romanian Front (FR), with offers of alliance or merger.
 Reportedly, Goga offered to fuse the PNA group into the FR, asking that he be assigned vice-chairmanship; Vaida refused, since he had promised that role to a long-time collaborator of his, Aurel Vlad.